jayagart/JKFLIPFLOP-USING-IF-ELSE/README.md

 # RESULT:
-Thus the JK flipflop is implemented using verilog and validated using their functional tables
+Thus the JK flipflop is implemented using verilog and validated using their functional tables, and verified successfully.